SamPIngram/eqfit/README.md

 This example will cover the API to call eqfit on your data.
 It will utilise the [example dataset](https://github.com/SamPIngram/eqfit/blob/master/example/exampledata.csv) provided.
-In this example there are five input parameters (A-E) and one test paramter (Y).
+In this example, there are five input parameters (A-E) and one test parameter (Y).
 We want to figure out a suitable polynomial equation for predicting Y from the parameters A-E.
 The below is a heavily commented version of the [demo python script](https://github.com/SamPIngram/eqfit/blob/master/demo.) to explain how we do this.
 ```python